 The Scimitar-horned Oryx was present at least until Roman times in the Mediterraneo-Saharan zone of Tunisia (Sclater and Thomas, 1899).
 There are no later data, except for a few captures at the beginning of the 20th century (Lavauden, 1920) that could pertain to wandering animals coming from southern regions.
 The species has been reintroduced in the Bou Hedma National Park (Bertram, 1988; Bousquet, 1992; Kacem et al., 1994), in an adequate environment, and in a habitat of steppes and Acacia raddiana woodland, the restoration of which (Karem et al., 1993; Kacem et al., 1994) is a remarkable success, and makes it the best example of this type of habitat in the northern fringe of the Sahara (Bousquet, 1992).
-The population of Bou Hedma currently (1999) numbers about 106 animals.
-Additional individuals, of the order of 15, originating from various European zoos, were imported into Tunisia in 1999 and released in Sidi Toui National Park and the Aïn Dekouk Reserve.
+The Oryx population of Bou Hedma National Park currently numbers 130 animals (Jan.
+2005); the entire protected area covers 16448 ha, the Oryx roaming over a 5000 ha. fenced area within the Park.
+Additional individuals, of the order of 15 and originating from various European zoos, were imported in Tunisia in 1999 and released in Sidi Toui National Park (6135 ha.) and Oued Dekouk Nature Reserve (6000 ha.).